There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 d) Undertake Estate Planning

-If you have any assets you will no doubt have some thoughts about where you want these to go when the time comes.
-You can read more about the things you need to think about with regards to Estate Planning here.
+If you have any assets, you will no doubt have some thoughts about where you want these to go when the time comes.
+You can read more about the things you need to think about with regard to Estate Planning here.
 You may also find our article on avoiding inheritance tax interesting.
 There are a number of perfectly legitimate routes that you can undertake if you wish to minimise the tax that is paid to the government when the time comes,

 In addition, the person that is responsible for dealing with your estate will need to get Probate.
 This will therefore allow that individual to carry out your financial and legal wishes.
 You can read more about what it is and Probate costs here.